optimizely/amp-js-sdk-poc/README.md

 ```
 # If not already installed
-npm run install
+npm install
 npm run build
 ```
-Then to see the preview, run
+## Run
+After running the build command, you should see the newly created `dist` directory.
+Inside that you will find the **AMP valid** HTML document with the custom generated `<amp-script> tag .
+You have to serve this dist dirctory with a server to see it live.
+Now to preview it locally, you can run -

 ```
 npm run preview